BROOKELAB/Clones_ATAC-seq/README.md

 :white_check_mark: Creating an annotated peak count matrix for all of the samples in one .bed file which can be converted to .txt

 ### In addition to the processing pipeline
 There is a .Rmd file that contains the downstrean analysis of the ATAC data using the peak count matrix.
+You will need:\
+* edgeR
+* TxDb.Hsapiens.UCSC.hg38.knownGene
+* dplyr
+* tidyr
+* ggplot2
+* InTAD
+* tibble
+* org.Hs.eg.db